gchiu/Healthy-eating/diet-handout.md

 A healthy plant source of Omega 3.

 Sprinkle 2 tablespoons per day of ground flax seeds (aka lin seeds) on food.
 It is tasteless.
 Use a coffee grinder.
+Keeps about a week in the fridge after grinding.
+And about a month if kept as seeds.

 Don’t eat them whole as you have to chew them too much to extract the oils.